 Rabbits really do make great pets, but you need to do your homework before bringing a rabbit home.
-Here is a list of 10 things you need to know before getting a rabbit.
+Here is a list of 10 things you need to know before Bagua Grande owning a rabbit.

-It doesn’t matter how much time you spend with your rabbit, you cannot speak rabbit!
-They need someone to understand what they are trying to say, they need a buddy to cuddle up, groom and cause mischief with.
-Two rabbits aren’t any more work than one, and when you have two and see them interact, you couldn’t imagine life with just a lone rabbit.
+It doesn’t matter how much time you spend with your bunny, you cannot speak rabbit!
+They need someone to understand what they are trying to say, they need a buddy to cuddle up, groom, and cause mischief with.
+Owning two rabbits doesn’t really require much more work than a single bunny, and when you have two and see them interact, you couldn’t imagine life with just one on their own.
 If you think of rabbits in the wild, they live in large groups, so to live on their own is very unnatural for them.
-Some owners worry that their rabbit won’t like them as much if they have a friend, but in reality, it just means you have two bunnies begging for food and attention instead of just one.
+Some owners worry that their rabbits won’t like them as much if they have a friend, but in reality, it just means you have two adorable bunnies begging for food and attention instead of just one.
 It just makes sense as part of your rabbit care plan.

 They poo.
 A lot.

-Rabbits are very different to dogs and cats – they have a different digestive system which means they need food flowing food it at all times or their guts will actually stop working.
+Rabbits are very different from dogs and cats – they have a different digestive system which means they need food flowing food at all times or their guts will actually stop working.
 Of course, all the food they eat has to go somewhere!
-Luckily, rabbits can be litter tray trained, and most will take to it naturally, meaning easy clean outs for you.
+Luckily, rabbits can be litter tray trained, and most will take to it naturally, meaning easy clean-outs for you.

 Gross, right?
 But it’s actually vital your rabbit does this.
 They produce two types of poop; the hard, round type and a softer type – the latter is the one they eat.
 They are called cecotropes and are filled with nutrients that your rabbit needs to re-ingest to absorb all those nutrients – it isn’t always glamourous when having a rabbit!

 House rabbits can be destructive.